microsoft/MLOpsTemplate/src/workshop/documents/part_0.md

     - Create a Personal Accesss Token (PAT)
     - Add a Service Principal (SP) to your repo in Github

-> Note: For a detailed overview of the process, refer this video which walks through Steps 0 to 3.
+> Note: For a detailed video walk-through of the process, click on the video below to walk through Steps 0 to 3.
 > [![VideoGuide](./images/video_img.png)](https://youtu.be/k9ExpebwR18)

 ## 1. Create resources in Azure

-To create resources you need at least Resource Group Owner role or Contributor role.
-If you don't have one of role you can't create any resources.
-So make sure you have contributor role for a Resource Group or Subsciprtion.
+>Note: To create resources you need at least 1 Resource Group `Owner` role or `Contributor` role.
+If you don't have either one of these roles, you cannot create any of the following resources.

-- Open following link in new tab
+    - 1.1 Open following link in new tab

     [![Deploy to Azure](./images/deploy-to-azure.svg)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmicrosoft%2FMLOpsTemplate%2Fmain%2Fsrc%2Fworkshop%2Fdocuments%2FIaC%2Fiac_EZ_MLOps.json)